Jan Heemskerk cabinet

 The Jan Heemskerk cabinet was the cabinet of the Netherlands from 23 April 1883 until 21 April 1888.
 The cabinet was formed by Independent Conservatives (Ind.
 Con.), Independent Liberals (Ind.
 Lib.) and Independent Catholics (Ind.
 Cat.) after the election of 1883.
 The right-wing cabinet was a majority government in the House of Representatives.
-Independent Liberal Conservative Jan Heemskerk was Prime Minister.
+Independent Liberal Conservative Jan Heemskerk was chair of the Council of ministers.